Skip to main content

 Managed RAG Pipeline+

-Dust automatically handles the end-to-end retrieval-augmented generation process, including document ingestion, text chunking, vector embedding generation, and semantic search indexing.
-This eliminates the need for teams to build and maintain their own vector databases or embedding infrastructure, significantly reducing the engineering effort required to create AI agents grounded in company data.
+Dust handles retrieval-augmented generation workflows such as document ingestion, chunking, embedding, and semantic search indexing.
+This reduces the need for teams to build and maintain their own vector databases or embedding infrastructure when creating AI agents grounded in company data.

 Visual Workflow Builder+

 Dust provides a graphical interface for designing multi-step LLM pipelines without writing code.
-Users can chain together retrieval steps, model calls, and data transformations into structured workflows.
-This makes it possible for product managers, operations teams, and other non-developers to create and iterate on AI agent behavior while still offering enough depth for technical users.
+Users can chain together retrieval steps, model calls, tool invocations, and data transformations into structured workflows.
+This makes it possible for product managers and operations teams to create and iterate on AI agent behavior while still offering depth for technical users.

 Enterprise Data Connectors+